Paul Mavima

-Paul Mavima is Zimbabwe's Minister of Public Service, Labour and Social Welfare and a member of Zanu-PF.
+Paul Mavima is Zimbabwe's Minister of Skills Audit and Development and a member of Zanu-PF.
 He has also served as the Minister of Primary and Secondary Education and the Deputy Minister of Primary and Secondary Education in the Emmerson Mnangagwa government.

 Education and career

 Mavima completed a Ph.D. in Public Administration from Florida State University in 1999.
 After finishing his Ph.D., he worked at the Florida Legislature's Office of Program Policy Analysis and Government Accountability.
 He returned to Zimbabwe and was employed as the Principal Director in the government's Office of Deputy Prime Minister in 2009.
 He first ran for election in 2013.